Cough in Children: A Merck Manual of Patient Symptoms podcast

 After 10 to 14 days, the paroxysmal stage begins with an increase in the severity and frequency of the cough.
 Repeated bouts of ≥ 5 rapidly consecutive forceful coughs occur during a single expiration and are followed by the whoop—a hurried, deep inspiration.
 Copious viscid mucus may be expelled or bubble from the nares during or after the paroxysms.
 Vomiting is characteristic.
 In infants, choking spells (with or without cyanosis) may be more common than whoops.

 Symptoms diminish as the convalescent stage begins, usually within 4 wk of onset.
-Average duration of illness is about 7 wk (range 3 wk to 3 mo).
+Average duration of illness is about 7 wk (range 3 wk to 3 mo or more).
 Paroxysmal coughing may recur for months, usually induced in the still sensitive respiratory tract by irritation from a URI.

 The catarrhal stage is often difficult to distinguish from bronchitis or influenza.
 Adenovirus infections and TB should also be considered.